acquia/contenthub-console/README.md

 # Create a Platform

-In order for this tool to execute commands remotely on your Acquia Cloud Platform, you would need to first create a platform with the following command:
+In order for this tool to execute commands remotely on your Acquia Cloud Platform, first create a platform with the following command:

     $./vendor/bin/commoncli pc